danieldiamond/gitlab-analytics/.gitlab/issue_templates/Data Onboarding.md

 <img src = "https://d33wubrfki0l68.cloudfront.net/18774f02c29380c2ca7ed0a6fe06e55f275bf745/a5007/ui/img/svg/product.svg">

 ### What is dbt?
-- [ ] Familiarize yourself with [dbt](https://www.getdbt.com/), which we use for transformations in the data warehouse, as it gives us a way to source control the SQL.
+- [ ] Familiarize yourself with [dbt](https://www.getdbt.com/) and how we use it by reading our [dbt Guide](https://about.gitlab.com/handbook/business-ops/data-team/dbt-guide/).
 - [ ] Refer to http://jinja.pocoo.org/docs/2.10/templates/ as a resource for understanding Jinja which is used extensively in dbt.
-- [ ] [This article](https://blog.fishtownanalytics.com/what-exactly-is-dbt-47ba57309068) talks about the what/why.
-- [ ] [This introduction](https://docs.getdbt.com/docs/introduction) should help get you understand what dbt is.
 - [ ] [This podcast](https://www.dataengineeringpodcast.com/dbt-data-analytics-episode-81/) is a general walkthrough of dbt/interview with its creator, Drew Banin.
 - [ ] Read [how we use dbt](https://about.gitlab.com/handbook/business-ops/data-team/#-transformation) and our [SQL Style Guide](https://about.gitlab.com/handbook/business-ops/data-team/sql-style-guide/).
 - [ ] Watch [video](https://www.youtube.com/watch?v=P_NQ9qHnsyQ&feature=youtu.be) of Thomas and Israel discussing getting started with dbt locally.
 - [ ] Peruse the [Official Docs](https://docs.getdbt.com).
 - [ ] In addition to using dbt to manage our transformations, we use dbt to maintain [our own internal documentation](https://dbt.gitlabdata.com) on those data transformations.
 This is a public link.
 We suggest bookmarking it.
 - [ ] Read about and and watch [Drew demo dbt docs to Emilie & Taylor](https://blog.fishtownanalytics.com/using-dbt-docs-fae6137da3c3).
 Read about [Scaling Knowledge](https://blog.fishtownanalytics.com/scaling-knowledge-160f9f5a9b6c) and the problem we're trying to solve with our documentation.
 - [ ] Watch [video](https://drive.google.com/file/d/1ZuieqqejDd2HkvhEZeOPd6f2Vd5JWyUn/view) of Taylor introducing Chase to dbt.
+Note that some information in the video is outdated, but there is a good example of macro usage presented.
 - [ ] Consider joining [dbt slack](https://slack.getdbt.com) (Not required, but strongly recommended; if you join use your personal email).
 - [ ] Information and troubleshooting on dbt is sparse on Google & Stack Overflow, we recommend the following sources of help when you need it:
    * Your teammates!
 We are all here to help!